 - If the UE has location information available, the UE shall include the location information in the request to establish an emergency session.
-The location information may consist of network location information, that is the Location Identifier, and/or the Geographical location information. - The P-CSCF may query the IP-CAN to obtain location identifier.
-The E-CSCF, if required, may query the LRF for additional location information.
+The location information may consist of network location information, that is the Location Identifier, and/or the Geographical location information. - The P-CSCF may query the IP-CAN to obtain location identifier. - If a trusted AS is used for the emergency session, the AS may provide the location identifier. - When an emergency session is coming from a private network, it is assumed that the private network includes the initial location information in the request to establish an emergency session and subsequent location information as requested. - The E-CSCF, if required, may query the LRF for additional location information.
 If the E-CSCF does not receive location information in the emergency service request, it may query the LRF for location information. - The E-CSCF shall be able to query the LRF to validate the location information if provided initially by the UE.

-- The E-CSCF routes the emergency request to the PSAP/Emergency Centre that corresponds to the type of emergency service requested and to the current location of the UE or to a default PSAP/Emergency Centre.
-The access dependent variations of this approach are described below, for the cases where the UE is using I-WLAN or fixed broadband access for the emergency service. - The E-CSCF forwards the SIP request containing the UE's location information to the PSAP/Emergency Centre or BGCF/MGCF.
+- The E-CSCF routes the emergency request to the PSAP/Emergency Centre that corresponds to the type of emergency service requested and to the type of emergency service requested and to the current location of the UE or to a default PSAP/Emergency Centre.
+The access dependent variations of this approach are described in the respective access specific annexes, for the cases where the UE is using GPRS (UTRAN), EPS (UTRAN and E-UTRAN) or fixed broadband access for the emergency service. - The E-CSCF forwards the SIP request containing the UE's location information to the PSAP/Emergency Centre via PS domain or via BGCF/MGCF through the CS domain.
 The location information can contain explicit location information and/or a reference key to allow the PSAP to retrieve location at a later stage.